0ne-zero/goTraceroute/README.md

 go build -o gotraceroute ./cmd/gotraceroute sudo ./gotraceroute -h
 ```
+- **Download binary release:** Download the appropriate binary for your OS and architecture from the [releases](https://github.com/0ne-zero/traceroute/releases) page.
 > Note: On Linux and macOS, raw sockets require sudo.
 On Windows, run from an elevated terminal.